Family Dentistry Services in Morgantown, WV

 The first dental visit is usually short, and involves very little treatment.
 The visit gives your child an opportunity to meet the dentist in a non-threatening and friendly way.
 Some dentists may ask the parent to sit in the dental chair and hold their child during the examination.
 The parent may also be asked to wait in the reception area during part of the visit, so that a relationship can be built between your child and your dentist.

 During the exam, your dentist will check all your child’s existing teeth for decay, examine your child’s bite, and look for potential problems with the gums, jaw, and oral tissues.
 If indicated, the dentist or hygienist will clean any teeth and assess the need for fluoride.
 The dentist or technician will also educate parents about oral health care basics for children, discuss dental developmental issues, and answer any questions.

-Pediatric Dental Topics to Discuss with the Dentist
+Family Dental Topics to Discuss with the Dentist

 Good oral hygiene practices for your child’s teeth and gums, along with cavity prevention; Fluoride needs; Oral habits, such as thumb-sucking, tongue thrusting, or lip sucking; Developmental milestones; Teething; Proper nutrition; Schedule of dental checkups.

-Frequency of Pediatric Dental Visits
+Frequency of Family Dental Visits

 Many dentists like to see children every six months, to build up the child’s comfort and confidence level in visiting the dentist, to monitor the development of the teeth, and promptly treat any developing problems.

 When Should Children Get Their First Dental X-Ray?